• Skip to primary navigation

 PHOTO 7 PHOTO 8

-Chill the bowl of a stand mixer and the whisk attachment or a large mixing bowl in the freezer for 10-15 minutes.
+Step 16: To make sweetened whipped cream, chill the bowl and whisk attachment of a stand mixer, or a large mixing bowl, in the freezer for 10-15 minutes.

-Pour the cold heavy cream into the bowl and start whisking at low speed until soft peaks form.
-Gradually add icing sugar, increasing the speed to medium and high until the cream reaches medium-stiff peaks.
+Step 17: Pour the cold heavy cream into the bowl and start whisking at low speed until soft peaks form.
+Gradually add icing sugar, increasing the speed to medium, then to high, until the cream reaches medium-stiff peaks.

 Photo 9: Cherry filling on choux bottoms Photo 10: Choux pastry with cherry sauce and cream